 Her human services background has prepared her to facilitate challenging conversations about health equity in the U.S. and across the world.

-Applies the knowledge and experience she gained at Northeastern by focusing on the social side of health and examining the social determinants that impact population health.
+Rima applied the knowledge and experience she gained at NU by focusing on the social side of health and examining the social determinants that impact health.